cxphong/Build-gstreamer-Raspberry-Pi-3/README.md

 # Note

-From Gstreamer-1.3.90, *glimagesink* replaces *eglglessink*, and *glimagesink* does not automatically scale video to fit screen
+From gst-plugin-bad v1.3.1, *glimagesink* replaces *eglglessink*, and *glimagesink* does not automatically scale video to fit screen

 # Build from scratch